 |Red and white Veltliner||White||Veltlínské Červenobílé||?|

-The wine-growing area Moravia (Morava) named after the river March (Morava ) lies in the southeast of the country.
-The vineyards cover 96% of the Czech vineyards and lie between Brno and the Austrian border on the Danube tributaries Svratka (Schwarzach), Morava (March) and Dyje (Thaya).
-The first vineyards were already created by Roman legionnaires.
-Emperor Charles IV (1316-1378), who ordered the creation of vineyards, made the biggest upswing in the Middle Ages.
-From a geological point of view, the Moravian wine-growing region is divided into the western part with the foothills of the Bohemian Massif and the eastern part with the Western Carpathians.
-Moravia is divided into four subareas:
+The Moravian wine region, named after the March (Morava) river, is located in the southeast of the country.
+The vineyards cover 96% of the Czech vineyard area and are located between Brno and the Austrian border on the Danube tributaries Svratka (Schwarzach), Morava (March) and Dyje (Thaya).
+The first vineyards were created by Roman legionaries.
+Emperor Charles IV (1316-1378), who ordered the cultivation of vineyards, made a name for the greatest boom in the Middle Ages.
+From a geological point of view, the Moravian wine region is divided into the western part with the foothills of the Bohemian Massif and the eastern part with the western Carpathians.
+Moravia is divided into four sub-areas:

-The sub-area Mikulovská covers 4,432 hectares of vineyards on the southern slopes of the Pálava in 30 municipalities.
-The most important are Bavory, Brod nad Dyjí, Dolní Dunajovice, Klentnice, Lednice, Mikulov, Napajedly, Novosedly, Pavlov, Perná, Popice, Pouzdoany, Sedlec u Mikulova, Strachotin and Valtice Viticultural Center.
+The Mikulovská sub-area comprises 4,432 hectares of vines on the southern slopes of the Paulava Mountains in 30 municipalities.
+The most important are Bavory, Brod nad Dyjí, Dolní Dunajovice, Klentnice, Lednice, Mikulov, Napajedly, Novosedly, Pavlov, Perná, Popice, Pouzdoany, Sedlec u Mikulova, Strachotín and with Valtice Wine Center.
 It is the warmest area.
-The calcareous soils consist of clay, mudstone and loess.
+The calcareous soils consist of clay, clay stone and loess.
 The best wines are made from Welschriesling, Chardonnay, Pinot Blanc and Müller-Thurgau.

-The subdivision Slovácká (Moravian Slovakia) covers 4,188 hectares of vineyards in 117 municipalities such.
-B. Blatnice, Breclav, Bzenec, Čejkovice, Dolni Bijanovice, Kyjov, Hluk, Moravská Nová Ves, Mutenice, Napajedly, Petrov, Podluzi, Polesovice, Stráznice and Uherské Hradiste.
+The sub-area Slovácká (Moravian Slovakia) covers 4,188 hectares of vineyards in 117 municipalities such as B. Blatnice, Breclav, Bzenec, Čejkovice, Dolní Bijanovice, Kyjov, Hluk, Moravská Nová Ves, Mutenice, Napajedly, Petrov, Podluzi, Polesovice, Stráznice and Uherské Hradiste.
 In Čejkovice in 1232 the Knights Templar founded a fortress with extensive cellars.
-The old tradition continues wine cooperative "Templářské sklepy" (templar cellar).
-About 650 meters of underground passageways are accessible as a tourist attraction.
-The white varieties Riesling, Pinot Blanc and Pinot Gris, as well as the red varieties Blaufränkisch , Zweigelt and Cabernet Moravia, bred in Moravská Nová Ves, thrive in this winegrowing area.
-Two very well known wines are Bzenecká Lipka from Bzenec and Blatnicky Rohac from Blatnice.
+It ties in with the old tradition wine cooperative “Templářské sklepy” (Templar cellar).
+Around 650 meters of the underground passageways are accessible as a tourist attraction.
+The white varieties Riesling, Pinot Blanc and Pinot Gris thrive in this winegrowing area, as well as the red varieties Blaufränkisch , Zweigelt and Cabernet Moravia grown in Moravská Nová Ves.
+Two are very well known wines Bzenecká Lipka from Bzenec and Blatnicky Rohac from Blatnice.

 The largest sub-area Velkopavlovická covers 4,741 hectares of vineyards in 75 municipalities.
 Important ones are Brno, Cejkovice, Klobouky u Brna, Nemcicky, Hustopece, Velké Pavlovice, Velké Bílovice and Zidlochovice.
 The floors are made of loam and loess.
-Here are excellent red wines from Blue Portugal and Blaufränkisch , as well as white wines from Grüner Veltliner, Traminer, Neuburger and Moravian Muscat.
+Excellent red wines from Blauer Portugieser and Blaufränkisch , as well as white wines from Grüner Veltliner, Traminer, Neuburger and Moravian Muscat grow here.

-In the Znojemská subdivision, viticulture peaked in the time of the Great Moravian Empire, when Prince Svatopluk called "Magnus" (+894) vines from the present day Austria and Hungary plant.
+In the Znojemská sub-area, viticulture reached a peak at the time of the Great Moravian Empire, when Prince Svatopluk “Magnus” (+894) vines from today's Austria and Hungary planted.
 The city of Znojmo has always been an important wine-growing center.
-Under the city are many wine cellars with long, labyrinthine corridors created.
-The vineyard covers 3,153 hectares in 90 communities.
-The most important ones are Dolni Kounice, Hnanice, Hodonice, Horni Dunajovice, Ivancice, Miroslav, Novy Saldorf, Satov, Syrovice, Tasovice, Vrbovec and Znojmo.
-The soil consists of gravel with loam and loess.
+There are many wine cellars under the city with long, labyrinthine corridors.
+The vineyard area comprises 3,153 hectares in 90 municipalities.
+The most important are Dolní Kounice, Hnanice, Hodonice, Horní Dunajovice, Ivancice, Miroslav, Novy Saldorf, Satov, Syrovice, Tasovice, Vrbovec and Znojmo.
+The floors are made of gravel with loam and loess.
 The most common varieties are Grüner Veltliner, Müller-Thurgau, Riesling, Blaufränkisch and St. Laurent.
-A well-known operation is Znovin Znojmo,
+A well-known company is Znovin Znojmo,

-The region of Bohemia is named after the Celtic tribe of the Boi and comprises about two-thirds of the Czech Republic in the west.
-Bohemian winegrowing flourished under the reign of Emperor Rudolf II (1552-1612), when there were around 3,500 hectares of vineyards.
-Today's winegrowing area Čechy (Bohemia) with 653 hectares covers only one sixth, which does not even make up 4% of the total vineyard area.
-The vineyards are located on slopes in the vicinity of the rivers Berounka (Beraun), Labe (Elbe), Ohře (Eger) and Vltava (Moldau), the majority of them north of the state capital Praha (Prague).
-The area is divided into two subareas:
+The Bohemia region is named after the Celtic Boier tribe and comprises around two thirds of the Czech Republic in the west.
+Bohemian viniculture flourished under the reign of Emperor Rudolf II (1552-1612), at that time there were around 3,500 hectares of vineyards.
+Today's Čechy (Bohemia) wine growing area comprises 653 hectares, which is only one sixth, which is less than 4% of the total area under vines.
+The vineyards are located on the slopes of the Berounka (Beraun), Labe (Elbe), Ohře (Eger) and Vltava (Moldau) rivers, the majority of which are north of the state capital of Prague (Prague).
+The area is divided into two sub-areas:

-The sub-area Litomerická covers 293 hectares in 30 municipalities.
-The most important are Litomerice, Most Chrámce, Mostecko, Lovosice, Velké Zernoseky and Vrbice.
-In the Middle Ages, Litomerice was the second largest wine-growing town in Bohemia after Prague.
-In 1251 the Cistercian in Zernoseky large wine cellars dig and founded vineyards.
-Here are mainly white wines from Riesling, Pinot Gris, Pinot Blanc and Müller-Thurgau, and red wines from St. Laurent and Blauer Portugieser produced.
+The Litomerická sub-area covers 293 hectares in 30 municipalities.
+The most important are Litomerice, Most-Chrámce, Mostecko, Lovosice, Velké Zernoseky and Vrbice.
+In the Middle Ages, Litomerice was the second largest wine-growing community in Bohemia after Prague.
+In 1251 the Cistercian excavate extensive wine cellars in Zernoseky and founded vineyards.
+White wines from Riesling, Pinot Gris, Pinot Blanc and Müller-Thurgau, as well as red wines from St. Laurent and Blauer Portugieser are mainly produced here.

-The sub-area Mělnická covers 360 hectares of vineyards in 42 municipalities.
+The Mělnická sub- area comprises 360 hectares of vines in 42 municipalities.
 Known are Karlstejn (with research station for viticulture), Mělník, Kutná Hora, Kralupy nad Vltavou and Praha.
-The vineyards are located on calcareous ground of marly layers, covered with mud and sand alluviums.
-These are good for the red varieties Pinot Noir, Blue Portuguese and St. Laurent.
+The vineyards are located on a calcareous layer of marl, which is covered with alluvial deposits of clay and sand.
+These are well suited for the red varieties Blauburgunder, Blauer Portugieser and St. Laurent.
 However, the most common variety is Müller-Thurgau.

-Wine categories : These are based as in Austria and Germany on the Mostgewicht the grapes; 1 NM (Normalizovaný Moštoměr) = 1 kg of sugar per 100 l Mos.
-The wines are tested and graded by the Food and Agricultural Control Authority (SZPI).
-In 2004 the quality category Víno Originální Certifikace (VOC) was created.
-Such wines must at least meet the criteria for quality wine, but are compared to the other wines by a wine cooperative whose members are allowed to produce this wine.
-The right to award the VOC designation is granted under strict conditions by the Czech Ministry of Agriculture.
-A wine with certificate of origin must be typical of the particular area and grape variety.
+Wine categories : As in Austria and Germany, these are based on the Mostgewicht the grapes; 1 NM (Normalizovaný Moštoměr) = 1 kg sugar per 100 l Mos.
+The wines are checked and classified by the Authority for Agricultural and Food Control (SZPI).
+In 2004 the Víno Originální Certifikace (VOC) quality category was created.
+Such wines must at least meet the criteria for quality wine, but are distinguished from other wines by one wine cooperative classified, whose members are allowed to produce this wine.
+The right to issue the VOC designation is granted under strict conditions by the Czech Ministry of Agriculture.
+A wine with a certificate of origin must be typical of the area and grape variety.

-In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
-There are the following new names or quality levels (see also in detail under quality system ):
+In August 2009, the EU wine market regulations came into force for all member countries, with fundamental changes to the wine names and quality levels.
+There are the following new names and quality levels (see also in detail under quality system ):